LMS (Learning Management Systems) in Education: Types, Examples

 - Excellent language support

-- Add, remove or create new features
+- Flexibility to add, remove, or create new features

-- Setup can be difficult
+- Setup can be complex and may require technical expertise

-- Lacks the UX of paid LMS
+- Lacks the user experience (UX) polish found in paid LMS options

 Infrastructure Canvas LMS